jameshan2002/cv-project/README.md

 # CV-Project

-Making a small CV application using react JS.
+Making a CV application using react JS.

+What is used
+- React JS
+- Bootstrap
+- npm
+- git